Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 and if you’re on this diet that it will fill up naturally; it will heal itself naturally – cavities.

-Yeah, but it takes years – I had to be on the diet 15 years before it started making a difference in my teeth.
+A: Yeah, but it takes years – I had to be on the diet 15 years before it started making a difference in my teeth.

 G: Yeah?